-Nashville’s original sailing camp, hosted by Harbor Island Yacht Club (HIYC) on Old Hickory Lake, has been offered for youth every summer for more than 30 years.
-This year, it will be held for only four week-long sessions, beginning June 7, Monday through Friday from 9 a.m. to 4 p.m.
+Nashville’s original sailing camp, hosted by Harbor Island Yacht Club (HIYC) inside a gated community on Old Hickory Lake, has been offered for youth every summer since 1988.
+This season, it will be held for four week-long sessions, beginning June 5.
+The number of campers is limited.
+Sign up for one week or more.

-Campers learn on several different types of sailboats, including Optimist Prams (“Optis”), Lasers, and RS Zests and RS Fevas.
+Campers learn on several different types of sailboats, including Optimist Prams (“Optis”), Lasers, RS Zests and RS Fevas.
 Sailors are assigned to boats according to age and skill level.
 The program is taught by knowledgeable, trained young adults and caring counselors, all of whom are required to complete a full week of staff training.
-Instructors have US Sailing Instructor certification.
+Instructors also have US Sailing Instructor certification.

 HIYC Sail Camp is managed and supported by the Nashville Sailing Foundation, a 501(c)(3) non-profit whose mission is to build life-long sailors.
 Learn more at nashvillesailingfoundation.org.

 Monday-Friday, 9 a.m. to 4 p.m.
 (No before or aftercare is provided).

 - Ability to swim: swim tests will be given on the first day of your session

 - Coast Guard approved Personal Flotation Device (PFD): a lifejacket

 - We will have snacktime and lunchtime, but no food will be provided.
 Please pack enough snacks, lunch, water and sunscreen for the day!